NtonBala/patterns-js/module/index.md

 })(jQuery);
 ```

-Notice, that we can define any name for our dependency.
-E.g. if `$` variable is already in use.
+Notice, that inside module we can define any name for our dependency (e.g. if `$` variable is already in use).

 ## Summing-up

-Module pattern allows to isolate functions, variables and objects protecting code from breaking (isolated entities are unreachable from outside).
+Module pattern allows to create private functions and variables, protecting code from being broken down (isolated entities are unreachable from outside).
 Module also allows to strictly indicate its dependencies.